High Probability Complexity Bounds of Trust-Region Stochastic Sequential Quadratic Programming with Heavy-Tailed Noise: High-Probability Complexity Bounds

 For second-order stationarity ($\alpha=1$), the stopping time is defined as the index of the first iteration in which the true KKT residual and the true eigenvalue both enter the neighborhood of radius $\epsilon$:

 \end{definition}

-We define the stopping time directly using the deterministic KKT residual and the negative~eigenvalue of the reduced Lagrangian Hessian.
-In comparison, \cite{Berahas2025Sequential} \mbox{defined}~the~\mbox{first-order} stopping time indirectly through the model reduction of the merit function.
-When transforming the model reduction to the deterministic KKT residual, the minimum of the \textit{true} merit parameter~is~involved, making it challenging to measure the true KKT residual and desiring a more~involved~analysis.
-In addition, the stopping time in \cite{Cao2023First} depends on the Lipschitz constants and the~irreducible noise level.
+We define the stopping time directly using the deterministic KKT residual and the negative eigenvalue of the reduced Lagrangian Hessian.
+In comparison, \citep[{Definition 3.7}]{Berahas2025Sequential} defines the stopping time for first-order stationarity based on the reduction of the linear approximation of the merit function.
+In their Remark 3.8, the authors show that this definition is equivalent to our Definition \ref{def:stopping_time}, but with the threshold $\epsilon$ depending on the lower bound of an \textit{unknown} true merit parameter.
+Such a definition may not be direct, since even after the algorithm terminates under that definition, the true KKT residual is only controlled with an unknown upper bound.
+In addition, the stopping time in \cite{Cao2023First} depends on the Lipschitz constants and the irreducible noises.

-Similar to \cite{Berahas2025Sequential, Cao2023First}, we require $\epsilon$ to exceed a threshold determined by irreducible noise levels $\epsilon_f$, $\epsilon_g$, and $\epsilon_h$.
+Similar to \cite{Berahas2025Sequential, Cao2023First}, we require $\epsilon$ to exceed a threshold determined by irreducible noises $\epsilon_f$, $\epsilon_g$, and $\epsilon_h$.
 Specifically, we impose the following assumption.

 \begin{assumption} For the stationarity level $\epsilon$, we assume